ParallelMaths/parallel/pages/10-20-earth-look-like.md

 :::

 ::: problem id=5_3 marks=2
-__5.3__ The [xkcd comic strip appears online](https://xkcd.com/){target="_blank"}, and written and drawn by the incredibly brilliant Randall Munroe.
+__5.3__ The [xkcd comic strip appears online](https://xkcd.com/){target="_blank"}, written and drawn by the incredibly brilliant Randall Munroe.
 Knock yourself out and explore his comic strips.
 If there is an ounce of nerd in you, then you will have a blast.

 [Take a look at his comic strip about map projections](https://xkcd.com/977/){target="_blank"}.
 Which map is for people who are not complicated, who love the Mercator projection, but prefer circles to squares?